 BIO: Andrew Goodwin was born in Brisbane (QLD) and began playing basketball as a junior with the Iona School basketball program.
 Goodwin received a scholarship to attend the Australian Institute of Sport (Canberra) in 1987.
-He spent two years year there and played for the program’s state league team (1987, 1988, 1989).
+He spent three years year there and played for the program’s state league team (1987, 1988, 1989).

 Andrew Goodwin made his NBL debut with the Gold Coast Cougars at 18 years of age.
 He scored four points in his first game.

-The team would be led by its imports Leroy Combs (23.2 points, 8.2 rebounds, 3.9 assists, 1.7 steals and 2.3 blocks) and Brian Kellybrew (14.6 points, 8.6 rebounds, 5.2 assists) as well as US born Eric Bailey (17.8 points, 2.6 rebounds, and 2.4 assists), who after playing a number of seasons in both the NBL and the state league, had become a naturalised Australian.
+The team was led by imports Leroy Combs (23.2 points, 8.2 rebounds, 3.9 assists, 1.7 steals, 2.3 blocks) and Brian Kellybrew (14.6 points, 8.6 rebounds, 5.2 assists), along with U.S.-born Eric Bailey (17.8 points, 2.6 rebounds, 2.4 assists), who had become a naturalised Australian after several seasons in the NBL and state league.

-Radliff (13.8 points, 2.0 rebounds, 4.6 assists, and 2.0 steals) and team captain Sengstock (11.2 points, 7.5 rebounds, and 2.5 assists) provided the veteran leadership while rookie big man Andrew Goodwin (9.3 points, 4 rebounds, and 1.4 assists) also impressed during his first year in the league.
+Radliff (13.8 points, 2.0 rebounds, 4.6 assists, 2.0 steals) and captain Sengstock (11.2 points, 7.5 rebounds, 2.5 assists) provided veteran leadership, while rookie big Andrew Goodwin (9.3 points, 4.0 rebounds, 1.4 assists) impressed in his first NBL season.

 1991